veeso/termscp/README.md

 Let's see some example of this particular syntax, since it's very comfortable and you'll probably going to use this instead of the other one...

-- Connect using default protocol (sftp) to 192.168.1.31, port is default for this protocol (22); username is current user's name
+- Connect using default protocol (*defined in configuration*) to 192.168.1.31, port is default for this protocol (22); username is current user's name

     ```sh
     termscp 192.168.1.31
     ```

-- Connect using default protocol (sftp) to 192.168.1.31, port is default for this protocol (22); username is `root`
+- Connect using default protocol (*defined in configuration*) to 192.168.1.31, port is default for this protocol (22); username is `root`

     ```sh
     termscp root@192.168.1.31